 Things You Didn’t Know I Did Because Of Pain

-Chronic pain affects everything you do because when you live with pain you don’t have as much energy to complete basic tasks.
-People with chronic pain have days when we are not in as much pain, but most people are in pain constantly and you can’t wait until your pain is a zero to start being productive because that will never happen.
-I live with chronic pain and most days I think I am pretty good at hiding it from loved ones because a lot of people can’t even tell that I am in pain unless I happen to mention it.
-I am always in pain, but the severity varies from day to day, and there are some days when I barely notice it but that doesn’t mean it’s not there and it just means that some people aren’t very good at recognizing it.
-Pain changes you because you don’t have as much energy as someone without pain and there are some things that you didn’t know I did because of pain that you may think are laziness.
-You have to constantly people be thinking about how different task affect your pain levels and make accommodations as needed to avoid more pain.
+Chronic pain affects everything you do because when you live with pain, you don’t have as much energy to complete basic tasks as someone without pain does.
+People with chronic pain have days when we are not in as much pain.
+Most people are in pain constantly, and you can’t wait until your pain is a zero to start being productive because that will never happen.
+I live with chronic pain, and most days I think I am pretty good at hiding it from loved ones because a lot of people can’t even tell that I am in pain unless I happen to mention it.
+I am always in pain, but the severity varies from day to day, and there are some days when I barely notice it, but that doesn’t mean it’s not there, and it only means that some people aren’t very good at recognizing it.
+Pain changes you and there are some things I do because of pain that may look like laziness but in reality it’s only me accommodating my pain levels.
+You have to constantly be thinking about how different tasks affect your pain levels and make accommodations as needed to avoid more pain.
+What things did you not realize I did because of pain?
 In this post, I am going to share a few things that you didn’t know I did because of chronic pain.

 I may take more naps- Insomnia is common for people who live with pain because sometimes severe pain prevents you from getting good quality sleep.
 Medication can help you sleep, but it’s not a cure, and there are days when you have severe pain, and your medication is not doing much for you.
-Some days I have great sleep and sleep eight hours, but there are a lot of days when I wake up multiple times during the night and sleep maybe four hours.
-When you live with pain sometimes you need to take longer, more frequent naps to catch up on all the sleep you lost throughout the night because pain often prevents you from sleeping.
+Some days I have great sleep and sleep eight hours, but most days I wake up multiple times during the night and sleep maybe four hours.
+When you live with pain, sometimes you need to take longer, more frequent naps to catch up on all the sleep you lost throughout the night because pain often prevents you from sleeping.
 My medication is not supposed to make me fatigued throughout the day, but it often does, and I have no choice but to sleep it off because pushing through fatigue only causes more pain.
-Naps are beneficial for everyone but often they are necessary for people in pain because we don’t always sleep well throughout the night, and if you are tired enough, you can’t always push through fatigue.
-If you see me taking more frequent naps or waking up earlier than usual, it is likely not because I pulled an all-nighter (although that could be true), but pain preventing me from sleeping.
+Naps are beneficial for everyone but when you live with chronic pain, often it’s necessary.
+If you see me taking more frequent naps or waking up earlier than usual, it is likely not because I pulled an all-nighter (although that could be true), but pain is preventing me from sleeping.

 Leave a comment